terrier-org/pyterrier/docs/transformer.rst

 PyTerrier's retrieval architecture is based on three concepts:

- - dataframes with pre-defined types (each with a minimum set of known attributes), as detailed in the data amodel.
+ - dataframes with pre-defined types (each with a minimum set of known attributes), as detailed in the data model.
  - the *transformation* of those dataframes by standard information retrieval operations, defined as transformers.
  - the compsition of transformers, supported by the operators defined on transformers.

 In essence, a PyTerrier transformer is a class with a ``transform()`` method, which takes as input a dataframe, and changes it, before returning it.

 +-------+---------+-------------+------------------+------------------------------+
 + Input | Output  | Cardinality | Example          | Concrete Transformer Example |